On the Variance of Neural Network Training with respect to Test Sets and Distributions

-In \Secref{sec:do_lucky} we showed that accuracy is decorrelated between disjoint splits of test-data, and argued that this implies small genuine variation in model quality between runs of training.
-In this section we clarify our notion of model quality as accuracy on the underlying test-distribution, and show that the variance of this quantity between runs of training turns out to be very small.
+In \Secref{sec:do_lucky} we showed that accuracy is decorrelated between disjoint splits of test-data, and argued that this implies there is little genuine variation in model quality between runs of training.
+In this section we formalize our notion of model quality as accuracy on the underlying test-distribution, and show that the variance of this quantity between runs of training turns out to be very small.

-We first discuss our notion of model quality.
 Neural networks are typically evaluated by their performance on a test-set.
-However, what really matters is performance on the test-\textit{distribution} $\mathcal D$, because this is what determines the expected performance on new batches of unseen data is not the test-set error rate, but rather the error rate on the underlying distribution from which the test-set was sampled.
-We call this the distribution-wise error rate $\err(h) = \E_{(x, y) \sim \mathcal D}[\1_{f_\theta(x) = y}]$.
-The test-set is a finite sample from $\mathcal D$, so that test-set accuracy is a noisy approximation to this.
+However, what ultimately determines the expected performance of a neural network on new batches of unseen data is not the test-set error rate, but rather the error rate on the underlying distribution from which the test-set was sampled.
+We call this the distribution-wise error rate $\err(h) = \E_{(x, y) \sim \mathcal D}[1\{h(x) \neq y\}]$.